ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-The world is our office
+Distraction is the enemy of vision